-Who am I? l am a 37yrs old mother with two girls one is 14yrs (yes teenager) and the other one has just turned 4yrs old and to a very loving supportive husband who keeps us all sane and together, who now blames me for some of his grey hair.
+Who am I? l am a 42yrs old mother with three girls one is 19yrs (yes an adult), my middle one is 8 yrs old, my youngest is 2yrs old who doesn’t sleep and to a very loving supportive husband who keeps us all sane and together, who now blames me for some of his grey hair.
 I was born in the Philippines to a filo mum and a Chinese/Spanish father who reminds me of Mr Miyagi from Karate Kid.
 Before coming to Australia l lived in PNG and went to a boarding school that was run back than by the American Nuns who loved their discipline and authority.
 I came to Australia in 1986 and struggled to fit into primary school because of cultural and language barriers.
 My school years wasn’t a memorable fun experience for me but it was a break from home life.

-I have been a single young mum that had to do the whole pregnancy on her own and l have also been blessed at getting married and having another child in a loving stable environment. l have lived in the big city and really experience been young and free, l took a lot of risk and jump with both feet at everything l have encountered.
-I really enjoyed and love training be it Muay thai, Olympic lifting, body movement, Zumba or simply running.
-It’s one of my form of stress relief but has also caused me to rely on it when l have had too many things going on and not wanting to deal with things, l would train hours on end till l burnt myself out.
-Some would say l am crazy, energetic, full on, kind, honest, compassion, blunt, competitive but most of all genuine & loving but l say l am all this because of what l have been through and the lesson learnt.
+I have been a single young mum that had to do the whole pregnancy on her own and l have also been blessed at getting married and having another child in a loving stable environment. l have lived in the big city and really experience being young and free, l took a lot of risks and jump with both feet at everything l have encountered.
+Olympic lifting, cross-fit, Muay Thai, body movement, Zumba or simply running, I really enjoyed and love training.
+It’s one of my form of stress relief.
+Some would say l am crazy, energetic, full-on, kind, honest, compassion, blunt, competitive but most of all genuine & loving but l say l am all this because of what l have been through and the lesson learnt.

 My hope is that by reading my blog and sharing your experience that we can live life more abundantly and also honestly.
 That we may learn more from each other and that we are also able to connect and not feel so alone in our journey.
 May we feel more accepted and hopeful of all the things to come.
 Thank you for allowing me to be part of that and look forward to sharing more with you all.